Blazor PDF Generator

 The PdfDocument.Form object can be used in two ways:

-In the example above, we first import the IronPdf library and define a method CreateEditablePdfDocument.
-This method contains the HTML structure of a simple form with input fields for username and comments.
-Using the HtmlToPdf renderer, we convert this HTML content into a PDF document.
+In the example above, we first import the IronPdf library and define the HTML structure of a simple form with input fields for first name and last name, radio buttons for gender, and checkboxes for medical conditions.
+Using the ChromePdfRenderer with CreatePdfFormsFromHtml enabled, we convert this HTML content into a PDF document.

-The pdfDocument.Form is then used to access and manipulate the form fields.
-We set default values that will appear when the document is opened in a PDF viewer.
-Finally, the document is saved with the name "EditableForm.pdf", allowing it to be stored or shared with embedded editable fields.
+The rendered PDF is first saved as "BasicForm.pdf".
+The PdfDocument.Form object is then used to access and manipulate the form fields - here we set values for the first name and last name fields.
+Finally, the populated document is saved as "FilledForm.pdf", allowing it to be stored or shared with embedded editable fields.

 using IronPdf;